 In our plan, we also mapped out some "quick wins" in the first month so the team could feel major progress was happening.

-In our case, this was selecting new team managers for those teams whose Principal Strategist moved over to the Strategy team.
+In our case, this was selecting new team managers for the teams whose principal strategists moved over to another team.

-We interviewed internally and selected our new managers within 3 weeks of rolling out our initiative, which was exciting for our new managers and exciting for the team to see we’re already making huge steps.
+We interviewed internally and selected our new managers within three weeks of rolling out our initiative.
+This was exciting for our new managers and the team to see we were already making huge steps.

-It’s one thing to have great communication and a solid-looking plan -- but change is hard.
+It's great to have good communication and a solid plan but at the end of the day, change is hard.

-As we went through the process, we learned another lesson the hard way: We needed to adapt our communication and management style for each individual based on where they were in responding to change.
+As we went through the process, we learned another lesson the hard way: We needed to adapt our communication and management style for each individual based on how they were responding to change.

-The graphic below by Expert Program Management shows how you change your response along The Change Curve to gain buy-in sooner and give better coaching to your managers.
+The graphic below illustrates a concept by Expert Program Management, which shows how to change your response along The Change Curve to gain buy-in sooner and give better coaching to your managers.

-Note: This doesn’t have to be advice just for managers.
-Our teams operate in scrum, and in their team retrospectives, a shared understanding of this tool could have facilitated more understanding and stronger conversations and problem solving within the team.
+Keep in mind that this isn't just advice for managers.
+Our teams operate in Scrum, and in their team retrospectives, a shared understanding of this tool could have facilitated stronger conversations and better problem-solving.